 How to Get to Lunenburg

-If you don’t have a car, you can also book a day trip from Halifax.
+If you don’t have a car, Maritime Bus offers daily service, or you can book a day trip from Halifax that includes stops at Peggy’s Cove and Mahone Bay.

 Final Thoughts: Best Things to Do in Lunenburg, NS